Grocery shopping. For some, it's the most dreaded household activity. For others, it's fun, or perhaps just a “necessary evil.”

 Visualizing Spending Data by Department

-And finally, what grocery store department does Ginger purchase the most items from?
+And finally, what grocery store department does she purchase the most items from?
 To figure this out, we created a Pareto chart in Minitab (Stat > Quality Tools > Pareto Chart):

 You can see that the highest number of items purchased is classified under OTHER, which we found to be a catch-all for items that don’t fit neatly into any of the other categories.
 In looking through the raw data with the item descriptions classified as OTHER, I found everything from personal care items like toothbrushes, to paper plates, and other specialty food items.
 The GROCERY category is another ambiguous category, but it seems as if this category is largely made up of items like canned and convenience foods (think apple sauces, cereal, crackers, etc.).
 The rest of the categories (dairy, produce, beverages) seem pretty self-explanatory.